-Pile high the veggie toppings like lettuce, tomatoes, and onions or add some extra flavor by grilling onions and mushrooms in a teaspoon of oil.
+Pile high the veggie toppings like lettuce, tomatoes, and onions or add some extra flavor by grilling onions and mushrooms.
 If you're a cheeseburger lover, stick with one slice of cheese or you'll send the calories and sodium through the roof.
-Also be mindful with condiments like catchup, mayo, and barbecue sauce because of the extra fat and sugar and keep portions to 1 tablespoon.
+Also be mindful with condiments like catchup, mayo, and barbecue sauce because of the extra fat and added sugar and keep portions to 1 tablespoon.

 Bottom Line: A cookout just wouldn't be the same without a good old beef burger.